 In addition, the headphones carry an integrated microphone into the remote control, which is quite helpful at times and easy to use, but lack the option to modify the volume.
 The pause and playback of tracks along with the option to talk into the microphone and contact

 Carrying Pouch, Connector shield, 3 Sets of silicon ear tips

 The look appears to be very stylish yet elegant, and this effect is mostly due to the exquisite artistry and a limited amount of details of great finesse.
 Polished with a band of copper, and outlined with chrome edging on the back where the logo is imprinted, the earphones possess a unique aspect that gets a lot of attention when worn in public.

-Unfortunately for a lot of avid music listeners, the in-ears Pioneer SE-CH9T aren’t as known as other products of the Chinese company.
+Unfortunately for a lot of avid music listeners, the in-ears Pioneer SE-CH9T aren’t as known as other products of the Japanese company.
 Because of that, a lot of people miss an astonishingly wide soundstage with frequencies that go as deepest as possible and into the top of the brilliance at the other end of the spectrum.
 The Pioneer’s SE-CH9T are expected to create sounds in the 5 – 50.000 Hz range, which to say the least I genuinely believe you won’t miss a single musical note.
 As far as that goes, I cannot express enough the depth and height the SE-CH9T can reach.
 The sound is clean, yet lacks sharpness.
 The low-mids are slightly underemphasized, but reasonably present, and the treble doesn’t suffer from the classic problem noticed in most in-ears where it barely reaches the 15 kHz mark, it goes far — The sound reproduced with utmost dynamics and accuracy, which is something unusual for in-ear headphones of below the price of hundreds of dollars.